Need an EPC in Slough?

 More Info

-The 3 mains things that have the biggest effect on the energy rating are:
+The 3 mains things that have the most significant effect on the energy rating are:

 • The heating system.